Liverpool must sign a centre-back in January, Carragher claims after Matip injury | Goal.com

 The Reds' defensive crisis worsened on Sunday when the 29-year-old was taken off in the second half of their 1-1 draw with West Brom.

-The reigning Premier League champions are already without star defender Virgil van Dijk, who suffered a cruciate ligament injury in October and could be out of action until April.
+The reigning Premier League champions are already without star defender Virgil van Dijk, who suffered a cruciate ligament injury in October, as well as Joe Gomez.

 He said on Sky Sports: "It's a massive worry, but it's not a new worry.
 Joel Matip will not play every game between now and the end of the season.
 We knew that even before the injury today, that's why it's paramount Liverpool sign somebody in January.
 I said that as soon as Virgil van Dijk had his injury against Everton.